Julia Hartley-Brewer: Career

 Hartley-Brewer began her career in journalism at the East London Advertiser in Bethnal Green, east London.
 Later, she was employed as a news reporter and political correspondent for the London Evening Standard and then joined The Guardian, staying at the latter until September 2000.
-She then moved to the Sunday Express as political correspondent, then political editor from 2001 until 2007 and then Assistant Editor (Politics), writing a weekly opinion column.
+She then moved to the Sunday Express as political correspondent, then political editor from 2001 until 2007 and then assistant editor (politics).
 She left the Sunday Express in February 2011.

 In 2006, she presented and narrated two political documentaries for the television channels BBC Two and BBC Four about the history of British Deputy Prime Ministers, called Every Prime Minister Needs a Willie, and the history of the Leader of the Opposition in The Worst Job in Politics.

 She was an LBC presenter from February 2011, until she left in December 2014 to be replaced by Shelagh Fogarty.

-Hartley-Brewer now broadcasts on Talkradio, a talk radio station owned by Rupert Murdoch's News Corp.
+Hartley-Brewer broadcast on Talkradio, a radio station owned by Rupert Murdoch's News Corp.
 She presented the mid-morning weekday show from March 2016 until 15 January 2018, when she moved to host the weekday breakfast show from 6.30am to 10am.

 In September 2019, The Julia Hartley-Brewer Show was launched on YouTube under the Talkradio brand; each programme is a one-to-one interview with a guest.
 The show became a daily simulcast as part of the daily schedule of TalkTV that began broadcasting in April 2022.

-She has written opinion articles and columns for publications such as The Daily Telegraph, The Mail on Sunday and The Spectator about politics and current affairs.
+She has written opinion articles and columns for publications such as The Daily Telegraph, The Mail on Sunday, and The Spectator about politics and current affairs.

 Public appearances

 She has appeared as a panellist on the comedy quiz show Have I Got News for You ten times, as well as being a regular panellist on BBC One's Question Time and Radio 4's Any Questions.
-She is a regular pundit and commentator on TV and radio, including for Sky News, the BBC News Channel, BBC One's The One Show, ITV's Tonight show, Lorraine on ITV, This Morning on ITV, The Agenda on ITV, Sunday Politics on BBC1, BBC Radio 5 Live and BBC Radio 4's Today and PM programmes.
+She is a regular pundit and commentator on TV and radio, including for Sky News, BBC One's The One Show, This Morning on ITV, BBC Radio 5 Live and BBC Radio 4's Today and PM programmes.

 She was a contestant on Pointless Celebrities in October 2014, winning the prize for her chosen charity.